dmitrpopkov/acceptance-tests/README.md

 External Module for Acceptance tests

-This is external module for DKP acceptance tests
+This is external module for DKP acceptance tests in PMI document